PetrKryslUCSD/VibrationGEPHelpers.jl/README.md

 ```
 d, v, nconv = gep_smallest(K + omega_shift^2 * M, M, neigvs; method = :Arpack)
 ```

 The solution is useful in constructing modal expansions in solid dynamics.
+It is possible to select the method (package) to use, `:KrylovKit`, `:Arpack`, and `:SubSIt` are currently available.

 - Solve the vibration GEP for the largest eigenvalue:
 ```